Muetdhiver-lab/Wayfinder/README.md

 - display an orrery style plot with the trajectory arcs
 - display a job result as a flight plan in a text format

+## Structure of the folders

+- **Examples** provides a set 4 examples to get started and get a feel of what is possible and how.
+I recommend having a look there first :)
+- **Wayfinder Vanilla** contains a library of optimized MGA's for Vanilla KSP, along with a benchmarking script and the main script used to build / use the MGA library.
+- **Wayfinder JNSQ** contains a (small) library of optimized MGA's for the JNSQ planetpack, along with a benchmarking script and the main script used to build / use the MGA library.
+- **Wayfinder core** contains the core of the code

 ## Setting up a job :

 The amount of work required to setup decent jobs has been reduced to a minimum and streamlined as much as possible.